-The Durham Mysteries were performed in 2010.
+The Durham Mysteries were last performed in 2010.
 Ten modern plays based on the Medieval Mystery Plays.

-They are no longer being performed.
 If you would like to start a new play in your town or city, please contact the Passion Trust for help, advice and funding.

 The first step was to invite writers to submit ideas.
 A general invitation was sent out, asking ‘Which mystery plays would you choose?
 How would you write it?’
 Writers both local and from throughout the country submitted ideas and a selection was made.

 The resulting cycle is made up of ten very different performances (plus two animations).
 These are in a wide range of performance styles, created by eleven different individual writers/creators as well as a group.
 The performers range from young children through teenagers to amateur and professional actors.
 Some of the plays are performed by existing groups within the county.
 While other are made up from a variety of community and/or school or college groups.